 - Information Technology I is a graduate-level course designed to introduce students to a range of IT concepts, with a focus on networks.
-Some of the topics covered in the lecture notes are operating systems, relational databases, data compression, wireless networks and data warehousing.
-Course materials include select lecture notes, assignments and links to readings.
+Some of the topics covered in the lecture notes are operating systems, relational databases, data compression, wireless networks, and data warehousing.
+Course materials include select lecture notes, assignments, and links to readings.

-Information Technology and the Labor Market is for students at the undergraduate and graduate levels who want to understand the growth of the information technology sector from an economical perspective.
-Course materials include lecture notes, assignments, exams and readings, which cover topics like the impact of IT on the organization of the labor market, wage distribution, and productivity.
+- Information Technology and the Labor Market is for students at the undergraduate and graduate levels who want to understand the growth of the information technology sector from an economical perspective.
+Course materials include lecture notes, assignments, exams, and readings, which cover topics like the impact of IT on the organization of the labor market, wage distribution, and productivity.

 The Open University

-The unit Information Technology: A New Era? takes a historical perspective, viewing the IT explosion in the context of other industrial revolutions.
+- Information Technology: A New Era? takes a historical perspective, viewing the IT explosion in the context of other industrial revolutions.
 The unit also explores how IT has affected economic growth and productivity.
 The text-based lessons are supplemented by review questions, for which students can click on the answers.

 University of Michigan